Bill Tush: Parody news programs

 The FCC required the station to broadcast news, so Turner suggested Tush record a 20 minute newscast to air after the end of the late night movie.
 The newscast was named 17 Update Early in the Morning.

-It was rebroadcast at 5 a.m.
-Turner jokingly commented, "we'll have a 100% share (of the viewership ratings) at that time".
-Initially the newscast was simply Tush recording a voice-over of the days' news.
+It was rebroadcast at 5 am Turner jokingly commented, "we'll have a 100% share (of the viewership ratings) at that time".
+Initially, the newscast was simply Tush recording a voice-over of the days' news.
 He signed off by saying "Have a nice night or morning, whatever the case may be".
 Later, Turner told Tush "Why don't we have someone on-camera doing the news?
 You're the announcer.
 Why don't you do it?"

 The late night time slot and having full control over content allowed Tush to take great liberties with the news presentations.
 One episode saw Tush literally dragged off the set by a "kidnapper" as Tush delivered "news" of diplomats being kidnapped around the globe.
 Tush said "There was fake panic from the crew" as he forcibly removed from behind his news set desk.

 One stunt saw Tush and his crew promoting the addition of "a new, award-winning weatherman from Cleveland, Ohio".
 A week-long promotion built audience interest.
 The day the new "weatherman" started, Tush placed an older announcer who worked off-air for the station in front of a weather map.
 When the "weatherman" was given his cue that he was on the air, the announcer introduced himself, grabbed his chest and "died" on air, causing another false panic on set.

 Tush once delivered the news with his "co-anchor" Rex, a German Shepherd.
 The dog (who belonged to an associate) was shown next to Tush on set wearing a shirt and tie while eating a peanut butter sandwich.
 Rex appeared only on one episode but a myth grew where many people thought the dog was a nightly guest.
 Tush was often joined by a so-called "Unknown Newsman" who read the news while wearing a paper sack on his head.
 Tush and his team invented stories and false news, reporting made up holiday parades and a "rocket launch" which included footage of a paper airplane set on fire.
 Tush said he knew the reach of the new cable SuperStation had grown when he was invited by fans in Valdez, Alaska to be the grand marshal of their winter festival parade.

 Tush's parody news programs are now considered a forerunner of both Saturday Night Lives Weekend Update and The Daily Show.